samerlahoud/tutorial-lpwan-iot/5GWF-19/general-framework.md

   - Smart wearables
   - Smart cities
   - Smart agriculture

-- mMTC can also be referred to as Mobile IoT, Massive IoT, or Low Power Wide Area (LPWA)

 ### mMTC Requirements\footnote{3GPP TR38.913, Study on Scenarios and Requirements for Next Generation Access Technologies (Release 14), 2017}